UPPMAX/UPPMAX-documentation/docs/cluster_guides/transit_file_transfer_using_gui.md

 ???- question "Would you like a video?"

-    If you like to see how to do file tranfer from/to Transit using FileZilla, watch the video
+    If you like to see how to download data from/to Transit using FileZilla, watch the video
     [here](https://youtu.be/NOdzdkZBxKk)